DerKevinRiehl/great_gatsbi/README.md

 ## [Training](#training)

 ### Training Data Generation
-We recommend to **precalculate all training data from the trajectory data**, as this is time consuming.
+We recommend to **precalculate all training data from the trajectory data**, as this is time consuming and takes up to 20 minutes.
 First, training data needs to be generated with the script `data_generator.py`.
 The results are stored in `\neurips25_great_gatsbi\data\2_training_datasets`.